1. Overview

 -

 2.5.
-Style selector
+Style Selector

-Style selector is composed by state and part with | operation..
-The default style selector is (LV_STATE_DEFAULT | LV_PART_MAIN)
+The style selector is composed of a state and a part combined using the | operator.
+The default style selector is (LV_STATE_DEFAULT | LV_PART_MAIN).

 -